SPDUK/portfolio/content/blog/javascript-101-variables-and-primitives/index.md

 `==` is **loose** equality, where the equality isn't based on type, JavaScript will try to *implicitly coerce* both of the values until the values are **strictly** equal (`===`).

-Implicit coerction basically means "keep changing the type to find one that can compare with the other value to be true".
+Implicit coercion basically means "keep changing the type to find one that can compare with the other value to be true".

 There are only 3 ways JavaScript can convert values
 - `String(value)`